lbezerril/posix-guidelines/README.md

 ```

 ### Sourced scripts¹
-* should be sourced to another scripts with `. util.sh`
+* Use `unset -f` after using functions that will not be sourced
+* Use `unset -v` after using constants that will not be sourced